Cold Storage Control Measure for TRUs

 sometimes continue for several days.

 A few DCs are using refrigerated trailers equipped with all-electric stationary TRs ( e.g. Carrier Transicold's Vector 8100) that are plugged into the grid while in use.

 In April 2015, ARB staff released a Sustainable Freight Discussion Document which discussed a potential regulation to limit stationary operation of internal combustion-driven TRUs for cold storage and incentives to install infrastructure at affected locations.
-Stationary operating limits would be phased in over time, conceptually starting at eight hours and affecting grocery stores, distribution centers, and the TRUs that deliver goods to and from these facilities.
+Stationary operating limits would be phased in over time at grocery stores distribution centers, fleet terminals, truck stops, drop yards, public rest areas, and fairgrounds.
 Later phases may further limit the stationary operating time and affect more types of facilities or locations.
 The regulation would encourage more energy-efficient operations that reduce stationary internal combustion TRU engine operating time, resulting in reduced emissions of GHGs and criteria pollutants from internal combustion engine-driven refrigeration systems.
 Compliance could be achieved several ways: